 Next!
 Meet with one of our team members and discuss our Healthy Mouth Initiative.
 Once approved you are only required to put down 20% of the cost of the procedure and can space out INTEREST FREE payments on the remaining balance for as much as three months time!

 Ready to get started?

-If your pet has been examined within the past month and you’ve spoken to one of our team members about a dentistry, phone (845-638-3600) or fill out our Contact Form.
-In the ‘question’ section, let us know you would like to schedule a dentistry.
+If your pet has been examined within the past month and you’ve spoken to one of our team members about a dentistry, use the form below to call or email.

 Haven’t had a check up in the past month?
 Jump to our Free Dental Assessment Form to book an assessment for your pet.
 Your pet will still require an examination by one of our veterinarians prior to anesthesia, but this meeting with our technician will assess your pet’s oral health.